 When you do someone’s hair, the moment when they see themselves, and see their beauty, is so wonderful.
 You also get to have a relationship with your client.
 I just love that I have these women that got their hair done by me for their first date with their boyfriend, and then I’m doing hair for their wedding, and now I’m cutting their child’s hair.

 My name is Brenna David.
-I am a career cosmetologist from a suburb of Chicago, Illinois, and am twelve years clean from an addiction to heroin and other drugs.
+I am a career cosmetologist from a suburb of Chicago, Illinois.
+I have been clean and in recovery from heroin addiction for twelve years.

 Numbing My Need for Love